 None of which is very easy to do.

 To learn more, read: Washington State Community Property: Not Always 50-50.

-This is your divorce, so if you’d like the perspective of a family law attorney on a particular issue(s), you are encouraged to do so.
+This is your divorce, so if you’d like the perspective of a divorce lawyer on a particular issue(s), you are encouraged to do so.

 No!
 In fact, many couples specifically wait for the mediator to help them resolve the issues.

 This way, they can make certain all of the necessary issues will be covered fully - in the appropriate order and given the attention and time required.